This very lovely and rare Cory Catfish is seldom available, especially tank-bred specimens!

 Thrives in schools in well-planted aquaria

-Distinctive coloration and group schooling behavior.
+Distinctive coloration and group schooling behaviour.

 RECOMMENDED TANK PARAMETERS: